-- (a) Company or Trust consumers must provide: - (i) latest years' business and personal tax returns; and - (ii) latest years' tax assessment notices or an accountants letter confirming that the latest tax return is the final version held on file and is pending lodgement. - (b) Company or Trust consumers must also provide the latest 2 years financial statements where the annual turnover is greater than \$250,000. - (c) The latest years' tax returns will be acceptable up until 31 March of the current financial year (i.e., applications are not acceptable if tax returns are overdue). - (d) The business must have been trading for a minimum of 2 years.
-Newly established SMSF Trusts and Holding entities (companies and/or trusts) are an acceptable exception. - (e) Income levels should be reasonably consistent, and the current years' income figure can be used for servicing in most cases.

-- (f) When assessing company or trust consumers, it is important to separate business income and expenses from personal income and expenses.
-The key objective is to determine the consumer's base gross income, base net income and other personal income. - (g) If the business financial statements show a net loss for either of the last two years, a variance in the net profit of more than 50% or aged or missing financials, the following documents will be required to assist further assessment: - (iii) previous year's tax return (if available); - (iv) an accountant's letter explaining the income variance; and - (v) interim financials prepared by a qualified accountant. - (h) When assessing the financial position of a company or trust, the focus is on the activities of the business.
-The finances of the people involved are also included in this assessment because the income of related parties is usually reported via the business. - (i) The funder will reserve the right to request extra documentation if required.
+- (a) Company or Trust consumers must provide the latest personal and business tax returns and tax assessment notices (or an accountants letter confirming that the latest tax return is the final version held on file and has been lodged or is pending lodgement) plus the latest years business financial statements. - (b) Where the LVR is greater than 80 then the previous year's personal and business tax returns, tax assessment notices and business financial statements. - (c) Income levels should be reasonably consistent, and the current years' income figure can be used for servicing in most cases.
+For growing businesses where the current years income is greater than 50% of the previous year's income, we will use the current years income if the two most recent Business Activity Statements confirm the current income levels. - (d) The latest years' tax returns will be acceptable up until 31 March of the current financial year (i.e., applications are not acceptable if tax returns are overdue). - (e) The business must have been trading for a minimum of 18 months.
+Newly established SMSF Trusts and Holding entities (companies and/or trusts) are an acceptable exception. - (f) When assessing company or trust consumers, it is important to separate business income and expenses from personal income and expenses.
+The key objective is to determine the consumer's base gross income, base net income and other personal income. - (g) When assessing the financial position of a company or trust, the focus is on the activities of the business.
+The finances of the people involved are also included in this assessment because the income of related parties is usually reported via the business. - (h) The funder will reserve the right to request extra documentation if required.